ordina-jworks/ordina-jworks.github.io/_posts/2018-05-17-Craft-Conf.md

 [Joseph Pelrine](https://twitter.com/josephpelrine){:target="_blank"} is a senior certified Scrum Master Practitioner and Trainer as well as one of Europe's leading experts on eXtreme Programming.<br><br>
 [Jasmine Zahno](https://twitter.com/jasminezahno){:target="_blank"} is an agile coach who is passionate about the people side of product development.
 Her master’s degree in organisational psychology uniquely qualifies her to deal with the human issues that arise when the agile paradigm collides with traditional organisational structures.

+Joseph and Jasmine talk about a few subjects that they found to be powerful in understanding the complexity of ourselves and software craftmanship.

-Men find women who were red to be more attractive.
+The first of these subjects is that men find women who wear red to be more attractive.
 Men actually don't realize this.
 A woman in red also triggers an exceptional reaction in other women.
 These women tend to react more aggressive towards women who wear red.
 Also, men who carry a guitar are found more attractive than men who carry a tennis racket.

+The next part of the talk will cover some subjects about our psychology that are relevant to use in our field, but also just fun and interesting topics.

 FACT: We use *more* than 10% of our brain.
 Even when we sleep, we use more.

-### What is willpower?
+### Willpower?
-It's the ability to resist short-term temptation in order to meet long-term goals.
+Willpower is the ability to resist short-term temptation in order to meet long-term goals.
 Each day, we make 227 choices.
 These are all chances to follow your long-term goals.
-This has absolutely nothing to do with your academic abilities and everything with willpower.
+This has absolutely nothing to do with your intelligence and everything with willpower.

 *Willpower determines academic successes over intelligence.*